DidactHQ/didact-docs/docs/core-concepts/architecture/metadata-database.md

 ## Database Migrations

 The Didact CLI is required to run database migrations.
+See [Installation](/core-concepts/setup/installation) and [Config](/core-concepts/setup/config) for more details.

 ::: warning
 When database migrations are ran, make sure that Didact CLI uses a connection string with DDL privileges.